Profile by Karen Delaney, January 2018

 Update by Mia Coward, July 2019

-It’s a Friday afternoon and we drive what feels like 30 minutes out of the city or downtown area of Dong Hoi.
-I have begun to learn that there are several communes and district within this province of Quan Binh.
-We pass over a small bridge and a beautiful lake where I also able to see the fields and mountains and then we passed the first church I have seen since coming to Dong Hoi.
-It was beautiful and the color beamed from the sunlight as it stood tall with gold like gates in the front.
-In the car the heat and sun are unforgiving, we try our best to hide our faces from it but it seems to beam straight through the window like a laser.
-We stop midway so that we are able to catch up to the AEPD outreach worker, who has to go ahead of us and let the family and officials know that we will be visiting today.
+It’s a Friday afternoon and we drove what felt like 30 minutes out of downtown Dong Hoi.
+We crossed a small bridge and skirted a beautiful lake where I was also able to see the fields and mountains.
+We then passed the first church I have seen since coming to Dong Hoi.
+It was beautiful and the color shone from its golden gates.
+In the car the heat and sun were unforgiving.

 To get to Ms. Toa’s home you have to travel through a very narrow dirt road.
 Our driver seemed to have no worries as he drove backward to ensure we would fit through the narrow dirt road and then turn around to drive toward the home.
-This is very funny and a tad scary for me but he was so calm like he has done it a thousand times so I just sat in the passenger seat and continued to look out the window.
-We pull up to Ms. Toa’s home and get out.
+This was a tad scary for me but he had done it a thousand times so I just sat in the passenger seat and continued to look out the window.
+We pulled up to Ms. Toa’s home and get out.